11 Street Foods in Taipei, Taiwan You Can’t Miss

 You’ll find all of these cultures represented in the Taipei street food below.
 As you’ll soon see, many Taiwanese foods were brought over from China but now have a Taiwanese twist, while some are totally unique to Taiwan.
 This is an ongoing process that is shaping what Taiwanese consider to be their own national cuisine, distinct from that of China.

 Many Asians travel to Taiwan just for the street foods in Taipei.
 In recent years, Anthony Bourdain famously visited Taipei’s night markets and introduced them to Western viewers.
-Street foods are also featured prominently in the new Taipei Michelin Guide, with over 20 night market stalls making it into the first few editions so far.
+Taipei street food is also featured prominently in the new Taipei Michelin Guide, with over 20 night market stalls making it into the first few editions so far.

 Best Street Foods in Taipei